bzcheeseman/NeuralNetworks/README.md

 Note: To download cuDNN requires a free account for the accelerated computing program at NVIDIA.

-cuDNN setup from the TensorFlow [setup page](https://www.tensorflow.org/versions/r0.10/get_started/os_setup.html#prepare-environment-for-mac-os-x)
+cuDNN setup from the TensorFlow [setup page](https://www.tensorflow.org/versions/r0.10/get_started/os_setup.html#prepare-environment-for-mac-os-x) - clearest and simplest instructions I've seen for installing and setting up cuDNN

 ---------------------------------------------------------------------------
 Verbatim from TensorFlow setup page: